remon-nashid/raspbian-bits/README.md

 # raspbian-bits

 - Clone repo (or download an archive).
 Repo's path on Raspbian machine should be `/home/pi/raspbian-bits`
-- Run setup script: `sh ~/raspbian-bits/scripts/setup.sh`
+- Run setup script: `bash ~/raspbian-bits/scripts/setup.sh`